A paperfolding paradise

 1860 - England / USA: Publication of 'The Girl's Own Toymaker' by Ebenezer and Alice Landells which includes the earliest appearance in the historical record of the Chain of Dolls and the Paper Doily.

-1863 - The Netherlands: Publication of 'De Kleine Papierwerkers' by Elise Van Calcar which includes the earliest known diagrams for the Waterbomb (together with its variant the Hot Air Balloon), the Paper Banger and the Puzzle Purse, the first known reference to/illustrations of the Squid, the Cup and Saucer, the Steamship, the first illustrations of many of the designs mentioned in the earlier 'Manuel Pratique des Jardins D'Enfants de Friedrich Froebel' and designs for 25 of the letters of the alphabet (Q is omitted).
+1863 - The Netherlands: Publication of 'De Kleine Papierwerkers' by Elise Van Calcar, in four volumes.
+The first volume, on folding, includes the earliest known diagrams for the Waterbomb (together with its variant the Hot Air Balloon), and the Paper Banger, the first known reference to/illustrations of the Squid, the Cup and Saucer, the Steamship, the first instructions for making the Talking Fish, the first illustrations of many of the designs mentioned in the earlier 'Manuel Pratique des Jardins D'Enfants de Friedrich Froebel' and designs for 25 of the letters of the alphabet (Q is omitted).
+The second volume, on the weaving of paper strips, contains the earliest known instructions for making Fold, Slit and Fold Chrevron Designs and the earliest known illustration of the Witch's Ladder.
+The fourth volume, on cutting and pasting, contains the earliest known instructions for making the Fold and Slit Cage.

 1863/4 - Germany: Publication of 'Spielbuch fur Knaben' by Hermann Wagner which also contains diagrams for the Bellows and the Newspaper Hat, the Cut and Fold Windmill, the Wind Wheel and what are probably the earliest known illustration of what would now be considered a true paper plane, the Paper Dart.